floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 #### For FLX v2.0.0 and higher

-As of Search Guard FLX v2.0.0, the multi tenancy configuration has been removed from the Kibana plugin.
+As of Search Guard FLX v2.0.0, the Multi-Tenancy configuration has been removed from the Kibana plugin.
-Instead, multi tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.
+Instead, Multi-Tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.

 #### For versions prior to FLX v2.0.0

 By default, Search Guard offers two default tenants for each user, Global and Private.
 The Global tenant is shared between all users and uses the Kibana index as configured in `kibana.yml`.
-Thus, all dashboards and visualizations that have been created prior to installing multi tenancy can be found in this tenant.
+Thus, all dashboards and visualizations that have been created prior to installing Multi-Tenancy can be found in this tenant.

 The Private tenant is meant as a user's private space, thus is not shared.